Consult the medication dictionary to quickly obtain detailed information

 Here are a few tips to help you find what you are looking for:

 To keep your nose and airways healthy, certain habits can make all the difference.
-Find out which ones.
+Find out what they are.

 The nose has many very important functions.
 It warms, humidifies and purifies the air we breathe.
 Its mucous membrane protects airways against external threats by filtering particles present in the air.
 The nose helps project the sound our voice and, of course, is responsible for our sense of smell.

-The mucous membrane intercepts external threats with its mucous membrane, which blends with impurities.
+The mucous membrane intercepts external threats with its mucus, which blends with impurities.
 Then, the small nose hairs on the mucous membrane direct these impurities toward the throat and stomach.
-Stomach acids permanently eliminate these impurities.
+Stomach acids permanently eliminate them.
 Sneezing is another way of getting rid of impurities.
 Proper nasal hygiene helps the mucous membrane protect the body.

 Millions of Canadians are affected by colds each year.
 On average, adults will suffer from one to two colds each year.
-There is no cure for the common cold, only ways of reducing its symptoms (runny nose, cough, nasal congestion, etc.).
+Children will have an average of six to eight colds a year.
+There is no cure for the common cold, only ways of reducing symptoms (runny nose, cough, nasal congestion, etc.).

-The use of saline water is a safe and effective way to relieve cold symptoms or sinusitis.
-Clearing nasal passages diminishes nasal congestion and helps to prevent the presence of viruses and bacteria.
+The use of saline water is a safe and effective way to relieve cold symptoms or sinusitis, as clearing nasal passages diminishes nasal congestion.
+This is all the more important for children, as they are unable to effectively blow their noses.

-The nose is in constant contact with allergens (mites, pollen, and mould).
+The nose is in constant contact with allergens (dust mites, pollen, and mould).
 Some people develop allergic reactions accompanied by nasal congestion and sneezing.
 In addition to reducing symptoms, the use of saline water eliminates allergens found in the mucous membrane.

 Preserving respiratory health begins with a healthy environment.
-Here are a few tips to decrease the number of threats in your environment:
+Here are a few tips to reduce the number of threats in your environment:

 Your message has been sent.